 Top 10 Franchises Available in Georgia — Ranked by National AUV

-Rankings based on average unit volume (AUV) from FranchiseStack database.
-All brands have 50+ national units and active Georgia territory availability as of Q1 2026.
+Rankings based on average unit volume (AUV) from FranchiseStack's database of 188+ FDD-sourced brands.
+All brands below have 100+ national units and active Georgia territory availability as of Q2 2026.

 Georgia Business Climate for Franchise Owners